CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Formative Study

 \subsection{Method}

-We focused on recruiting professors and university students to understand the needs and challenges of organizational memory.
 We recruited participants through a screening survey distributed to faculty and graduate students at research-oriented universities.
 We advertised the study on the author's social media to recruit professors in other research-oriented universities.
-We recruited professors who directed research labs with more than 4 Ph.D. students and had experience or interest in maintaining organizational memory for their research lab.
-We adapted the eligibility criteria for recruiting students accordingly.
-From the survey responses, we contacted and recruited 14 participants: 11 faculty members (P1-P11) and 4 graduate students (S1-S4) representing various academic disciplines, primarily from Computer Science 7) but also from other disciplines: Industrial Engineering (2), Information Science (1), and Human Development and Family Science (1).
+We recruited 15 participants: 11 faculty members (P1-P11) from various academic disciplines, primarily Computer Science (7) but also Industrial Engineering (2), Information Science (1), and Human Development and Family Science (1), and 4 graduate students (S1-S4) from different disciplines.
+We targeted professors who directed research labs with more than 4 Ph.D. students and had experience or interest in maintaining organizational memory.
 Faculty participants had been running their research labs for an average of 6.4 years (SD = 3.78, range: 4-13 years) and supervised an average of 5 Ph.D. students (SD = 1.67, range: 2-7 students).
-We also recruited 4 graduate students from 4 different disciplines.
 Some of the participants had a well-established organizational memory practice, whereas others relied on more informal organizational methods.
-This study was approved by the internal review board of the author's university([IRB-XXXXX]).
+This study was approved by the Virginia Tech Institutional Review Board (IRB 25-247).

 We conducted semi-structured interviews lasting 45-60 minutes with each participant via Zoom.
 All interviews were audio-recorded with the participants' consent.
 The interview protocol explored the challenges that they face in addressing knowledge transfer and maintaining organizational memory, if any.
 We also presented early mock-up of \sys{} to elicit participants' reactions to possible features, rather than a fully implemented system.
 Participants were compensated with \$50 for faculty members and \$20 for graduate students upon completion.